New to Iyengar Yoga?

 Yoga generally does not cause your muscles to bulk up away from your bones, but makes them develop closer to the bone to give the skeletal system greater support, so constant practice makes you look leaner and more toned instead of buff and beefy.
 Many avid practitioners do develop well-tones muscles, and more importantly, strengthen them.

 7) What do I have to bring? / Can I wear yoga shoes?

 During class, it’s strictly barefoot – we have to feel the connection to the ground that is so essential for a deeper understanding of asana.
 Bring a small towel if you’re prone to sweat, and leave the bottle of water in the props area.
 Only drink before and after an Iyengar yoga class.
 Also, come to class on an empty stomach.

-Absolute beginners are advised to attend an Introductory to Iyengar Yoga series.
-This course is the ideal place to start your yoga practice.
+Absolute beginners may be advised to attend an Introductory to Iyengar Yoga class on Saturdays from 3:30 to 4:45 pm.
 Learn the fundamentals of Iyengar yoga in a systematic manner, and build up your strength and understanding while learning how to use your body.
-This course is a good basis for beginners.
-It consists of total 8 sessions.
-Each session is 90 minutes.

 Not sure if BKS Iyengar Yoga Studio suits you?

-We are humbled to share that we are a corporate donor of Singapore Children’s Society.
-Try your FIRST yoga class with us and we will donate $5 to Children’s Society*.
+We are humbled to share that we are a corporate donor of the Singapore Children’s Society.
+Try your FIRST yoga class with us and we will donate your trial fee $18 to Children’s Society*.